2022 NCAA Division II Football Championship Game

-The 2022 NCAA Division II Football Championship Game is a college football game played on December 17, 2022, at McKinney ISD Stadium in McKinney, Texas.
+The 2022 NCAA Division II Football Championship Game was a college football game played on December 17, 2022, at McKinney ISD Stadium in McKinney, Texas.
 The game determined the national champion of NCAA Division II for the 2022 season.
 The game was scheduled to begin at 12:00 p.m.
 CST and was broadcast by ESPNU.

-The game featured the two finalists of the 24-team playoff bracket, which began on November 19, 2022.
+The game featured the two finalists of the 28-team playoff bracket, which began on November 19, 2022.
 The top-seeded Ferris State Bulldogs from the Great Lakes Intercollegiate Athletic Conference (GLIAC) defeated the second seed Colorado Mines Orediggers from the Rocky Mountain Athletic Conference (RMAC), 41–14.
 The win gave the Ferris football program its second national championship.

 Teams

 The participants of the 2022 NCAA Division II Football Championship Game were the finalists of the 2022 Division II Playoffs, which began on November 19 with four 7-team brackets to determine super region champions, who then qualified for the national semifinals.